 Who is First National Collection Bureau?

-First National Collection Bureau, Inc. (FNCB) is a debt collection agency located in Reno, Nevada.
+First National Collection Bureau, Inc. (FNCB) is a debt collection agency based in Reno, Nevada.
+Their role involves managing and collecting debts that individuals have failed to pay.

 Who does First National Collection Bureau collect for?